 With respect to unsecured claims, once a claim is deemed to be valid, either through the Bankruptcy Court process or through other means, the claimant is entitled to a distribution of new UAL common stock.
 Pursuant to the terms of the Plan of Reorganization, 115 million shares of new UAL common stock have been authorized to satisfy valid unsecured claims.
 The Bankruptcy Court confirmed the Plan of Reorganization and established January 20, 2006 as the record date for purposes of establishing the persons that are claimholders of record to receive distributions.
-Approximately 111 million shares of UAL common stock have been issued and distributed to holders of valid unsecured claims between February 2, 2006, the first distribution date established in the Plan of Reorganization, and June 30, 2007.
-As of June 30, 2007, approximately 45,000 valid unsecured claims aggregating to approximately \$29.1 billion in claim value had received those shares to partially satisfy those claims.
-There are approximately 4 million remaining shares of UAL common stock being held in reserve to satisfy all of the remaining disputed and undisputed unsecured claim values, once the remaining claim disputes are resolved.
-The final distributions may not occur until 2008 pending resolution of bankruptcy matters such as those discussed above.
+Approximately 111.4 million shares of UAL common stock have been issued and distributed to holders of valid unsecured claims between February 2, 2006, the first distribution date established in the Plan of Reorganization, and September 30, 2007.
+As of September 30, 2007, approximately 46,000 valid unsecured claims aggregating to approximately \$29.1 billion in claim value had received those shares to partially satisfy those claims.
+As of September 30, 2007, there are 3,560,374 remaining shares of UAL common stock being held in reserve to satisfy all of the remaining disputed and undisputed unsecured claim values, once the remaining claim disputes are resolved.
+In November 2007, approximately 1 million additional UAL common shares are expected to be distributed.
+The final distributions of shares will not occur until 2008 or later, pending resolution of bankruptcy matters such as those discussed above.

-UAL and United currently estimate that the probable range of unsecured claims to be ultimately allowed by the Bankruptcy Court will be between \$29.3 billion and \$29.8 billion.
+UAL and United currently estimate that the probable range of unsecured claims to be ultimately allowed by the Bankruptcy Court will be between \$29.3 billion and \$29.6 billion.
 Differences between claim amounts filed and management's estimates are being investigated and will be resolved in connection with the claims resolution process.
-However, there will be no further financial impact to the Company associated with the settlement of such unsecured claims, as the holders of all allowed unsecured claims will receive under the Plan of Reorganization only their pro rata share of the distribution of the 115 million shares of new UAL common stock, together with the previously-agreed issuance of certain other securities.
+However, there will be no further financial impact to the Company associated with the settlement of such unsecured claims, as the holders of all allowed unsecured claims will receive under the Plan of Reorganization only their pro rata share of the distribution of the 115 million shares of new UAL common stock, together with the previouslyagreed issuance of certain other securities.

 With respect to valid administrative and priority claims, pursuant to the terms of the Plan of Reorganization these claims will be satisfied with cash.
 Many asserted administrative and priority claims still remain unpaid, and the Company will continue to settle claims and file objections with the Bankruptcy Court to eliminate or reduce such claims.
 In addition, certain disputes, the most significant of which are discussed in "Significant Matters Remaining to be Resolved in Chapter 11 Cases," above, still remain with respect to the valuation of certain claims.
 The Company accrued an obligation for claims it believed were reasonably estimable and probable at the Effective Date.
 However, the claims resolution process is uncertain and adjustments to claims estimates could result in material adjustments to the Successor Company's financial statements in future periods as a result of court rulings, the receipt of new or revised information or the finalization of these matters.
-The most significant item included in the adjustments made to this accrual for the six months ended June 30, 2007 was a favorable \$22 million adjustment for the LAX and SFO municipal obligation litigation that is discussed above, which was recorded as a special item in the Condensed Statements of Consolidated Operations (Unaudited) of UAL and United.
-In the first six months of 2007, the Company also conclusively settled or revised its estimated obligations for various other matters which resulted in a net credit to income of \$14 million.
-The amounts comprising the \$14 million were recorded as credits to operating income against the various income statement expenses to which they relate.